By Mireille Goyer, Founder of Women Of Aviation Worldwide Week and iWOAW President

 Despite the progress of women in the for-hire category, they represent only 5.15% of the pilots holding a for-hire pilot certificate.
 Furthermore, the U.S. Department of Labor reports that only 4.3% of the population that reports making a living as a pilot or flight engineer is female.
 If you think that you are seeing more women flying for the airlines, you are right.
 However, out of the more than 76,000 persons reporting their income source as a pilot or flight engineer, only around 3,200 are women (chart – Women at Work Statistics 1960-2010).

-When we compare the progress of commercial women pilots to other professions previously male dominated, the progress seems dismal.
-Women air traffic controllers now represent 26% of the air traffic controller population.
-Women flight dispatchers stand at nearly 18% of the people working in this field.
-Even women aerospace engineers have made greater progress.
+When we compare the progress of commercial female pilots to other professions previously male dominated, the progress seems dismal.
+Female air traffic controllers now represent 26% of the air traffic controller population.
+Female flight dispatchers stand at nearly 18% of the people working in this field.
+Even female aerospace engineers have made greater progress.
 Virtually non-existent in 1960, the percentage of women making a living as aerospace engineers reached 9.2% in 2010.

 Cost issues apply equally to male and female pilot candidates